rabestro/ai-http4s-exercises/docs/README.md

 # http4s Learning Journey with Scala Sage (Gem)

-This repository documents my personal journey of learning http4s, Cats Effect, FS2, and ScalaTest with the guidance of an AI agent named **Scala Sage**, created using Genni.
+This repository documents my personal journey of learning http4s with the guidance of an AI agent named **Scala Sage**.

 ## Scala Sage's Role